When you're in pain, you may not always feel like going (or be able to go) to your doctor, physical therapist or chiropractor for help.

 The MELT Protocol

-The MELT Method combines self-myofascial release, breathwork and meditation using what's called a "4R protocol".
+The MELT Method combines SMR, breathwork and meditation using what's called a "4R protocol".
 The four Rs stand for:

 - Is all your upper-back weight on your shoulder blades?

 - Is your entire mid-back arched off the floor?

 - Is more weight in your tailbone than your butt cheeks?

 - Are the backs of your thighs off the floor on one or both sides?

 If you notice any of these issues, you've identified stress in the body that can lead to pain, Hitzmann says.